Tennis-Former champion Halep knocked out by Chinese teenager Zheng | Sports-Games

 Tennis-Former champion Halep knocked out by Chinese teenager Zheng

+"I didn't know how to handle it, because I don't have it often," a smiling Halep told reporters.
+"I don't really know why it happened, because I was leading the match.
+I was playing well.
+I couldn't focus.
+After the match, (it) was pretty tough.
+But now I'm good.
+I'm recovered, and I will learn from this episode."

-Zheng, playing only her second major after making her Grand Slam debut at the Australian Open, will meet the winner of the match between local hope Alize Cornet and former champion Jelena Ostapenko of Latvia in the third round.
-On another day of upsets for the seeded players in the women's draw, American Shelby Rogers sent compatriot and Australian Open finalist Danielle Collins packing with the ninth seed losing 6-4 6-3.
+Zheng, playing only her second major after making her Grand Slam debut at the Australian Open, will next meet the winner of the match between local hope Alize Cornet and former champion Jelena Ostapenko of Latvia.
+On another day of upsets for the seeded players in the women's draw, American Shelby Rogers beat compatriot and Australian Open finalist Danielle Collins, the ninth seed, 6-4 6-3.

 Local wildcard Leolia Jeanjean earlier swept away former world number one and eighth seed Karolina Pliskova in straight sets.